data-8/zero-to-data-8/cc-adoption/intro.md

 # Community College(and smaller institutions) Adoption

-Under [Cloudbank](https://www.cloudbank.org/) and with funding from [NSF](https://www.nsf.gov/), we are offering a series of resources to teach Data Science courses including the full set of materials used to teach Data-8 at Berkeley.
+Under [Cloudbank](https://www.cloudbank.org/) and with funding from [NSF](https://www.nsf.gov/), we are offering a resources to teach Data Science courses including the full set of materials used to teach Data-8 at Berkeley.

 There are a series of steps needed to acquire the materials and solutions as well as to gain access to the compute needed for your students and finally, access to our automatic grading system.